Gigaspaces/xap-docs/site/content/xap/12.3/admin/controlling-the-replication-redo-log.markdown

 The redo log capacity for a mirror service must be the same or higher than the redo log capacity for a non mirror target.

 These defaults are supposed to address the following scenario: a cluster tolerates a 4-5 minute backlog accumulated at the cluster members, without being replicated to the mirror, assuming a load of 3,000-5,000 transactions per second at each partition.
 Once the redo log size reaches this size, operations are blocked until the mirror reconnects and/or keeps up with the pace.
 For a backup space, the redo log is kept for a short disconnection of 20-30 seconds.
 Any disconnection longer than that is considered as if the backup is down, and it has to do a full recovery.
 Once the connection is re-established, its redo log is dropped without blocking operations.

+# Redo Log Compaction

+When `redo-log-compaction` is set to `mirror` compaction is performed on every packet that has been received by all replication targets except for the mirror and the packet is of a type that is @SpaceClass(persist=false) , which means the packet should not be persisted to the database.
+The compaction is a replacement of the full packet with a lightweight discarded packet.
+The redo log weight is affected by the compaction, we decrease the original packet weight and add the number-of-discarded-packet * 0.01.
+If you wish to disable the compaction you can set `redo-log-compaction` to `none`.

 # Handling an Increasing Redo Log